Fantasy Predictions: Panthers vs. Texans - NewsBreak

 Fantasy Predictions: Panthers vs. Texans

-The Texans offense continued their strong performance through week two up until quarterback Tyrod Taylor left with a hamstring injury.
-He was 10/11 for 125 yards and q TD in what appeared to be a well oiled offense.
-Rookie QB Davis Mills stepped in and the team immediately struggled to move the ball down the field.
-This change in quarterback should make wide receiver Brandin Cooks a low-end flex option but should most likely be on your bench.
-Especially heading into a short week, it will be unlikely any Texan deserves the start on your fantasy roster.www.chatsports.com
+The Texans’ offense continued their strong performance in Week Two until quarterback Tyrod Taylor left with a hamstring injury.
+He was 10-11 for 125 yards and a TD (plus one rushing TD) in what appeared to be a well-oiled offense.
+Rookie QB Davis Mills stepped in and the Texans immediately struggled to move the ball down the field.
+This change in quarterback should make wide receiver Brandin Cooks a low-end flex option this week; he should most likely be on your bench.
+Especially heading into a short week, it will be unlikely any Texan deserves a start on your fantasy team.www.battleredblog.com

 Comments / 0